linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 Conditional Blocks allows you to create unique content for your visitors and customers.
 Visibility control with WordPress blocks is now easy within the WordPress Block Editor.

-Be creative, build templates with dynamic content - you can change blocks to be visble or hidden, grouped blocks and each nested block even reusable blocks!
+Be creative, build templates with dynamic content - you can change blocks to be visible or hidden, grouped blocks and each nested block even reusable blocks!
 We plan on having Conditional Blocks ready for Full Site Editing (FSE) themes, if you have any ideas - let us know.

 ## What can conditional blocks do?